Updated March 16th, 2023

 Like most tax credits and certain types of deductions, these tax incentives are meant to encourage certain forms of behavior—like buying an electric car.
 There’s a lot of debate around just how environmentally friendly an electric vehicle is once it rolls off the production line.
 Regardless of this debate, if you purchase an EV, you can claim a generous tax credit.

-How Much is the Electric Vehicle Tax Credit?
+How Much is the EV Tax Credit?

 The EV tax credit starts at $2,500 and goes up to $7,500, but the exact amount depends on the nature of the vehicle itself.